Español después de inglés.

 How do I make a donation?

-You can make your donation to our Christmas 2020 campaign by PayPal or credit card: in Euros here and US Dollars here – thank you!
-You can also make a direct bank transfer to account no. (IBAN): NL34 ABNA 0629 480 478 on behalf of Stichting Lleca.
+You can make your donation to our fundraiser by PayPal or credit card: in Euros here and US Dollars here – thank you!
+You can also make a direct bank transfer to account no. (IBAN): NL34 ABNA 0629 480 478 on behalf of Stichting Lleca (NB: this may be cheaper if you are in the EU).
 Stichting Lleca is the registered Dutch non-profit that handles the donations to the Nicaragua Libre Sin Presxs Politicxs campaign, which is why on PayPal you will also see them as the receiver of your PayPal donation.

 You can make donations as big or small as you like or are able to give.
 Every donation helps!
 Remember, “juntos somos un volcan” – together we are a volcano!